 - Even if the posted FAFSA deadline isn’t until the spring, don’t wait, as schools can risk running out of funds later in the admissions cycle.

 - Law schools often have their own financial aid office or representative.
-If not within the law school itself, most schools have main campus financial aid representative for graduate/professional/law students who are knowledgeable on the specifics of the FAFSA and other aid options for law students.
+If not within the law school itself, most schools have main campus financial aid representatives for graduate/professional/law students who are knowledgeable on the specifics of the FAFSA and other aid options for law students.
 USE THEM!

 - Some law schools require additional institutional financial aid applications such as the CSS Profile (a fee-based application) for additional aid consideration.